What is domain branding?

-- PizzaLabs.com would be amazing because it has a scientific connotation to it, is very brandable, unique, memorable, and stands out.
+- PizzaLabs.com would be unique because it has a scientific connotation to it, is very brandable, unique, memorable, and stands out.

 3. Make it pronounceable

-It’s important for a domain name to be pronounceable because of “processing fluency”.
+A domain name needs to be pronounceable because of “processing fluency.”
 A cognitive bias that human beings have where we remember (and have more positive associations with) things that we can easily say and think about.
-That includes pronounceability in our own minds.
+That includes pronounceability in our minds.